GatorGlaciology/SGS-topography-parallelization/README.md

 # SGS Topography Parallelization

 A parallelized Sequential Gaussian Simulation (SGS) script in Python designed for simulating subglacial topography.
-It is modeled after the non-stationary SGS with adaptive partitioning technique presened in the open source package [GStatSim](https://github.com/GatorGlaciology/GStatSim).
+It is modeled after the non-stationary SGS with adaptive partitioning technique presented in the open source package [GStatSim](https://github.com/GatorGlaciology/GStatSim).
 Our script is intended for geostaticians interested in reducing the time required to generate subglacial topographic realizations.
 Using our parallelization strategy, have noticed a speed improvement of up to 14x when compared with serial implementations of SGS.
 Additionally, we created a Jupyter notebook that walks through the steps of our parallelized algorithm.
-This notebook features an interactive 3D visulation of the simulated bed topography using [PyVista](https://github.com/pyvista/pyvista).
+This notebook features an interactive 3D visualization of the simulated bed topography using [PyVista](https://github.com/pyvista/pyvista).

 We hope our script will make topographic modeling with SGS more accessible and time efficient.
 If you have any feedback or suggestions, feel free contact me at [nathanschoedl@ufl.edu](nathanschoedl@ufl.edu).